 As Martin Luther King Jr. stated: “While it may be true that morality cannot be legislated, behavior can be regulated.
 It may be true that the law cannot change the heart, but it can restrain the heartless.
 It may be true that the law cannot make a man love me, but it can keep him from lynching me.”
 These protests in our cities across the country have awoken people who were for whatever reason ignorant of the effects of racial bias on Black lives every day.
 We hope these protests bring about the necessary changes in our Courts and Legislative bodies.

 The other critical aspect of changing hearts and minds is education.
-Below is great list for those who want to learn how to have conversations about race with friends and family members as well as confronting the bias we all have inside of us.
+Below is a great list for those who want to learn how to have conversations about race with friends and family members as well as confronting the bias we all have inside of us.
 We invite everyone to start by taking a look at their own racial bias.
 This ten-minute Implicit Bias Test is a great place to start educating yourself about the implicit bias you hold.
-Take the test using this link: https://implicit.harvard.edu/implicit/takeatest.html
+Take the Harvard implicit bias test.

 Then read books and watch documentaries and films to learn what you can do to address bias in your own household, workplace, and community.
 Recommended readings can be found all over the internet but here is a great start:

 - How To Be An Antiracist by Dr. Ibram X. Kendi

 - So You Want to Talk About Race by Ijeoma Oluo

 - White Fragility: Why It's So Hard for White People to Talk About Racism by Robin DiAngelo, PhD